-Asked about Ra’am party leader and new coalition partner Mansour Abbas, whom Bennett repeatedly called a “terror supporter” before the elections, the Yamina leader said, “Mansour Abbas isn’t a terror supporter.
+Asked about Ra’am party leader and new coalition partner Mansour Abbas, whom he repeatedly called a “terror supporter” before the elections, Bennett says: “Mansour Abbas isn’t a terror supporter.
 I met an honest man and a brave leader who is reaching out and seeking to help Israeli citizens.”

-He said the coalition deal with Ra’am only referred to civil matters, not security issues.
+He says the coalition deal with Ra’am only refers to civil matters, not security issues.

 Before the elections, Bennett slammed Netanyahu for negotiating with Ra’am’s Abbas, whose party is the political wing of the southern branch of Israel’s Islamic Movement.

-Responding to Netanyahu’s allegations that his government will be left-wing and dangerous to Israel’s security, Bennett hit back, “It wasn’t me who gave up [much of] Hebron [to the Palestinian Authority].
+Responding to Netanyahu’s and Smotrich’s allegations that his will be a left-wing government, dangerous to Israel’s security, Bennett notes, “It wasn’t me who gave up [much of] Hebron [to the Palestinian Authority].
 That was Netanyahu.
 It wasn’t me who released thousands of terrorists and murderers [in the 2011 Gilad Shalit prisoner deal].
 That was Netanyahu.
 We’re establishing a government with people who think a little differently [from the political right].
 That’s all.”

-Reminded that the left-wing parties in his planned coalition see things differently, he said, “We’ll manage.”
+Reminded that the left-wing parties in his planned coalition see things differently, he says, “We’ll manage.”